-The Non-Commercial Stakeholder Group may appoint up to 4 Members.
+The Non-Commercial Stakeholder Group may appoint up to 2 Members.

-Up to 2 Members from each interested SO and AC.
+Up to 2 Members from each interested SO other than the GNSO, and AC.

+Up to 2 Members representing IGOs.

 Members do not need to be current members of the RPM PDP Working Group.
 For the avoidance of doubt, it will be up to each SO, AC or GNSO Stakeholder Group or Constituency to decide if it wishes to appoint any Members.

 Interested individuals may sign up as Observers to the IGO Work Track.
 In accordance with GNSO custom and practice, Observers will not be able to participate in Work Track discussions, whether at meetings or on the mailing list.
-Observers will only be subscribed to the Work Track mailing list on a read-only basis (i.e. they cannot post to the list).
+Observers will only be subscribed to the Work Track mailing list on a read-only basis (i.e., they cannot post to the list).

 Appointment and Role of the Chair: